-This paper replicates the analysis of Hermannsson et al (2010b) for the case of Wales.
-The main differences are, of course, in the tables, graphs and discussion of results.
-The rationale for this approach is to provide a convenient, readily accessible, self-contained analysis of the expenditure impacts of HEIs in Wales for user groups whose primary interest is in Wales.
-Since we are also committed to producing similar analyses for Northern Ireland and for England, this is also an efficient way for us to generate a range of the regional-specific outputs of our research project on The Overall Regional Impacts of HEIs quickly.1 Subsequent contributions will provide a fuller comparative regional analysis of HEI impacts.
+This paper replicates the analysis of Hermannsson et al (2010a) for the impacts of London-based HEIs on the economy of England.
+The main differences from our analysis of Scottish HEIs' impacts are, of course, in the tables, graphs and discussion of results.
+The rationale for this approach is to provide a convenient, readily accessible, self-contained analysis of the expenditure impacts of HEIs in London for user groups whose primary interest is in impacts on the English economy.
+Since we are producing similar analyses for other regions, this is also an efficient way for us to generate a range of the regional-specific outputs of our research project on The Overall Regional Impacts of HEIs quickly.1 Subsequent contributions will provide a fuller comparative regional analysis of HEI impacts.

 There have been numerous studies of the impact of higher education institutions (HEIs) on their host regional economies, which focus solely on their effect on the local demand for goods and services.
 (See e.g. Florax, 1992 and McGregor et al, 2006, for reviews.)
-These demand side studies treat universities like any other businesses, which demand goods and factor services within the region2.
+These demand side studies treat universities like any other businesses, which demand goods and factor services within the region.
 The best of these studies employ regional input-output analysis.
 However, a "policy scepticism" has emerged that challenges the value of such analyses.
 This scepticism asserts that either demand-side binding budget constraints or supply-side binding resource constraints generate "crowding out" of HEI expenditure effects on the host regional economy, to the point where the regional impact of HEIs expenditures is regarded as negligible.
 In this paper we provide a systematic critique of this perspective.
-While we reject the extreme form of policy scepticism we acknowledge the importance of binding public sector budget constraints under devolution, and argue that future regional impact studies should be modified to accommodate these constraints.
+While we reject the extreme form of policy scepticism we acknowledge the importance of the public sector expenditure constraints when these are imposed on the devolved administrations of the UK through the Barnett formula.

-1 The full details of the project are provided in the acknowledgements.
+&lt;sup>1 The full details of the project are provided in the acknowledgements.

-$^{^2}$ HEIs may also have important impacts on the supply-side of regional economies through, for example, their impact on skills in the host region's labour market, knowledge effects and wider external benefits.
+&lt;sup>2 HEIs may also have important impacts on the supply-side of regional economies through, for example, their impact on skills in the host region's labour market, knowledge effects and wider external benefits.
 These are discussed in Hermannsson et al (2010b).